bethusaisampath/YOLOv5_Openvino/README.md

 # YOLOv5 Inferecning using OpenVINO toolkit
-The following components are required.
+The following components are required-

 - OpenVINO toolkit
 - Model Optimizer - For Openvino toolkit version < 2022.1 , Model optimizer is included in the toolkit.
 Whereas from 20221. versions onwards, Model optimizer need to be installed seperately.